wechuli/python-deepdive/Part 2/Section 08 - Iteration Tools/notes.md

 - custom classes that implement a `__bool__` or `__len__` method that returns False or 0

 A function that takes a single argument and returns True or False is called a predicate

+### Selecting and Filtering

+- **itertools.compress** - it is basically a way of filtering one iterable, using the truthiness of items in another iterable.
+- **itertools.takewhile** - The takewhile function returns an iterator that will yield items while pred(item) is truthy